 This exciting discovery means that NAC can help us eradicate pathogens, which are commonly found in the gut and are often triggers of Hashimoto’s symptoms.
 (Read more about how pathogenic infections could be the root cause of your Hashimoto’s.)

-Respiratory Conditions – Those with autoimmune thyroid disease are more likely to develop or already have other autoimmune conditions, including asthma.
+Those with autoimmune thyroid disease are more likely to develop, or already have, other autoimmune conditions, including asthma.
 If you have a stubborn hacking cough and excessive mucus buildup due to asthma, NAC could help.
 This acetylated form of cysteine is also a mucolytic agent, which means it can break down and thin mucus, as its sulfur content can cleave the bonds in mucoproteins.

 Supplementing with NAC

-I recommend Rootcology’s Pure N-Acetyl Cysteine supplement.
-If you are following the Liver Support Protocol as outlined in my Hashimoto’s Protocol book , I recommend that you continue taking NAC for three to six months after supporting your liver.
+If you think NAC might be a good option for you, I recommend Rootcology’s Pure N-Acetyl Cysteine supplement.
+If you are following the Liver Support Protocol as outlined in my Hashimoto’s Protocol book, I recommend that you continue taking NAC for three to six months after supporting your liver.

 It is also safe to take on an ongoing basis.
 Daily doses of 1,800 mg are usually recommended.
-I generally recommend taking this supplement with food, to avoid stomach upset.
+I would generally take this supplement with food to avoid stomach upset.
 As individual needs may vary, I highly recommend working with a healthcare practitioner to determine optimal dosages for your condition.

 Even at high doses, researchers have found NAC to be safe and well tolerated.
-However, it’s important to note that NAC can cause stomach upset, nausea, vomiting and diarrhea if taken on an empty stomach, so it should be taken with food.
-Moreover, NAC is not recommended if you have an expressed CBS mutation or a sulfur sensitivity.
-(You can read more about that, here.)
+However, it’s important to note that NAC can cause stomach upset, nausea, vomiting, and diarrhea if taken on an empty stomach, so it should be taken with food to lessen the likelihood of these reactions.

 N-Acetyl Cysteine (NAC) is a multitasking supplement that can be especially beneficial for those with Hashimoto’s.
 I’ve created a graphic to sum up all the key benefits of NAC: